THINGS TO DECLUTTER IN OCTOBER

 - Tools that you don’t use – If you don’t know how to use them, have never used them or they’re broken, do you really need to keep them?

 - Paintbrushes and decorating supplies – Check for old paint that’s gone off, paintbrushes that are past their best and any other materials that you don’t use.

 - Things that you don’t really need and could give to charity – Somebody else could put them to good use.

 - Unwanted gifts – Just because someone gave it to you, doesn’t mean you have to keep it.
 Pass on to a friend or recycle or donate instead.

-- Seasonal clothes that could be put into storage – Coats in mid summer, shorts in mid winter?
-Go through your seasonal clothes before you put them in a bag until the weather changes.
+- Seasonal clothes that could be put into storage – Coats when it’s hot outside, shorts when it’s freezing?
+Go through your seasonal clothes before you put them away until the weather changes.

 - Stuff on top of the wardrobe that you’d forgotten about – Can you see it?
 It’s still there even if it’s out of sight!

 - Stuff that’s squashed into your wardrobe that you’d forgotten about – Pull it out now and re-home it.
 Wardrobes are for clothes only!

 - Old school reports for the kids which you can scan and save electronically – Same goes for other important documents and sentimental items the kids created.